 What's Trending in Valentine Nails for 2026

 Conversation heart nails are making a comeback, but with better execution.
-Instead of trying to freehand tiny letters (which never looks as cute as you imagine), we're using nail stamping plates or water decals with phrases like "BE MINE" and "XOXO."
+Instead of trying to freehand tiny letters, professionals are using nail stamping plates or water decals with phrases like BE MINE and XOXO.
 The pastel color palettes—think lavender, mint, and baby pink mixed with traditional valentine colors—give them a fresh update.

 Cherry motifs are the unexpected trend winner.
 Small cherry designs with green leaves and stems add a playful, slightly retro vibe that feels young and fun.
 They pair perfectly with red or pink bases and work especially well on shorter nail lengths where more intricate designs might feel cramped.

-Designs for Almond & Coffin Shaped Nails
+Designs for Almond and Coffin Shaped Nails

 Ombre pink to red gradient creates a seamless romantic transition.
 Start with a soft baby pink at the cuticle and gradually blend into a deep cherry red at the tips.
 The gradient technique requires sponging multiple thin layers, but the effect is absolutely worth the extra time.
 This design photographs gorgeously and works for both casual and formal valentine events.